The Filter Echo: A General Tool for Filter Visualisation: Experiments

 We use the conjugate gradient (CG) method to solve the linear systems in the semi-implicit schemes and make use of LAPACK~\cite{ABB+99} to compute the singular value and QR decompositions in the RSVD algorithm.
 The test image \emph{head} and the filtered versions of three different diffusion filters, which we use as test cases, are shown in \Cref{fig:head-compression-filtered}.

 To evaluate the results, we proceed twofold.
 First, we compute the error $\normin{\bm{S} - \widehat{\bm{S}}}_F$ between the state transition matrix and the approximation.
-Since a calculation of this would require us to compute $\bm{S}$ explicitly, we instead apply Hutchinson's trace estimator~\cite{Hu90}, using that $\normin{\bm{A}}_F^2 = \trace (\bm{A}^T\bm{A})$.
+Since a calculation of this would require us to compute $\bm{S}$ explicitly, we instead apply Hutchinson's trace estimator~\cite{Hu90} with Gaussian random vectors~\cite{SR97}, using that $\normin{\bm{A}}_F^2 = \trace (\bm{A}^T\bm{A})$.
+We select the number of samples based on the results from Avron and Toledo~\cite{AT11}.
+Since we do not need the highest precision, we select the number so that the median relative approximation error is at most 10\%.
+However, experiments in~\cite{AT11} suggest that we can expect substantially higher accuracy in practice.
+Nevertheless, we also complement this approximation-based quality criterion with a deterministic one: We compute the MSE between the filtered image $\bm{u}$ and the reconstruction $\widehat{\bm{S}}\bm{f}$ based on the approximated state transition matrix.
 In addition to the quantitative evaluation, we visualise a few reconstructed source echoes to get a better intuition about the reconstruction quality.

 Then we compare the singular value spectra of the methods.
 To this end, we plot the first $5\%$ of the approximated singular values.
 Since the quality of the reconstruction is directly related to the spectrum \labelcref{eq:trunc-svd-error}, this gives us an idea of how the quality changes w.r.t.\ the compression ratio.
 Lastly, we visualise some of the singular vectors to get a better understanding of how the SVD-based representation works.